This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - With any prime rib, you can collect the drippings from the roasting pan to make an au jus.
 It’s even more delicious when you use this butter rub!

-Prime Rib Seasoning FAQ
+Prime Rib Roast Seasoning FAQ

 More than anything, it’s important to be reserved when seasoning prime rib.
 The meat itself is incredibly rich and flavorful, so the best way to season prime rib is to only lightly enhance the flavors.
 This is best done with salt, pepper, butter, and herbs- just enough to brighten the rich beef!